eti-tme-org/code-cicd-demo/README.md

 - "Demo - Vulnerable Package Detection": A [Detect with Severity High](https://console.panoptica.app/global-policies/rule/1be9b0c1-e8b2-4dee-8bb8-5ecf3a487e9d) policy to identify 3+ Vulnerabilities of Severity High or Critical in a given package
 - "Demo - Block IaC Critical Misconfigurations": A [Block with Severity Critical](https://console.panoptica.app/global-policies/rule/13f91394-2d4e-4349-bec9-759b7c920804) policy to identify 3+ IaC Misconfiguration of Severity Critical in a give file.

 These policies will be referenced in the CI/CD examples below.
+Creation of the policies is documented at the end of this [README.md](./README.md#policy-setup)

 ### Docker - local socket (optional)